 Teachers Federal Credit Union offers products and services to both businesses as well as individuals.
-Their checking account comes with no fees and no opening deposit or balance requirements, making it accessible to many people.
+Their checking account comes with no monthly fees and no opening deposit or balance requirements, making it accessible to many people.

-The credit union also offers many other deposit accounts such as IRAs, Money Market, credit cards, and different loans.
-As it’s a federal credit union, you’re covered for up to $250,000 making banking here safe.
+The credit union also offers many other deposit accounts such as savings accounts, IRAs, money market accounts, credit cards, and different loans.
+As it’s a federal credit union, you’re covered for up to $250,000, making banking here safe.